jbcodeforce/shift_left_utils/docs/recipes.md

 ### Using Makefile for deployment

 During the development of the DDL and DML it may be more efficient to use the confluent CLI to deploy the Flink statements.
-To make the thing easier a Makefile exists in each table folder to support the deployment during development.
+To make the things easier a Makefile exists in each table folder to support the deployment during development.
 Each Confluent Cloud cli commands are defined in a common makefile that is used by any Makefile within a 'table' folder.
 As an example the fact table `fct_order` has a Makefile at the same level of the sql-scripts.

 ```sh
 ── fct_order